jahlen/hugo-azure-static-webapp/README.md

 ## 2. Create a Static Web App in the Azure Portal
 In the [Azure Portal](https://portal.azure.com/), search for Static Web App and click Create.

 Sign in with your GitHub account.
-Replace the yellow marked fields below with your own:
+Replace the yellow marked fields below with your own values:

 ![Create Static Web App](readme-images/static-webapp-create.png)